 Prior to entering academia, she served as a Legal Officer at INTERPOL’s Office of Legal Affairs (Lyon, France).
 She has interned at the Serious Crimes Unit (Timor Leste), Permanent Court of Arbitration, and the Human Rights Commission of Malaysia (SUHAKAM).
 She has been invited to give talks on the practical impact of her research by the Contact Group on Piracy off the Coast of Somalia and serves as an expert adviser to the Case Matrix Network of the Centre of International Law Research and Policy.

 Cheah W.L.’s research focuses on accountability for human rights violations and mass atrocities.
 What do individuals, groups, and societies mean when they demand accountability for such human rights violations and mass atrocities?
 How is accountability conceptualised and what forms does such accountability take?
 Why does accountability matter?
-Her work has been published in journals such as the Harvard Human Rights Journal, Journal of International Criminal Justice, and International Journal of Law in Context.
+Her work has been published in journals such as the European Journal of International Law (forthcoming), Harvard Human Rights Journal, Journal of International Criminal Justice, and International Journal of Law in Context.
 Currently, she is working on a book project on the Singapore war crimes trials.
 She has been awarded several research grants, such as the Humboldt University-NUS Research Collaboration Grant and the Singapore Judicial College Research Grant.
 She is also co-founder (with Ms Ng Pei Yi) of the Singapore War Crimes Trials Web Portal, which is kindly supported by Singapore National Heritage Board and Singapore Academy of Law.

 Her current project examines the challenge of addressing individual accountability through war crimes trials involving multicultural participants, using post-WWII Singapore war crimes trials as a historical case study to illustrate the cross-cultural challenges and contestations that take place in such trials.
 Her article “Culture and Understanding in in the Singapore War Crimes Trials (1946-1948): Interpreting Arguments of the Defence” in the International Journal of Law in Context explores the varied and contested interpretations given by trial participants to explanations put forward by the defence in the Singapore Trials.
 She has written a series of articles about these trials and their pursuit of accountability.